equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 4. Simple variables and control statements
 5. Functions in Python
 6. Object-oriented aspects: classes and inheritance
-7. Common scientific libraries for Python
+7. Common scientific libraries for Python **!! include jupyter here !!**
 8. If time permits: Advanced topics such as exceptions